 In order to get the post graduate degree, studies defined in the degree structure (transferable skills studies and studies in the discipline and field of research) and an approved thesis are required.

-Following post gradute courses are obligatory for the students of Doctoral programme in Drug research:
+Following post gradute courses are recommended for the students of Doctoral Programme of Clinical Research:

 Courses for compiling the study plan can be found in curricula in WebOodi (Courses => Course catalogues => Doctoral Programme Curricula, Degree structures page).

 The personal post graduate study plan has to be submitted to the Faculty of health Sciences within 3 months of the admission date.
 The balance of transferable skills courses and discipline and field of research doctoral studies shall be determined jointly by the student and the supervisors at the time when the personal doctoral study plan is being prepared and depends on the student's educational background and research plan.

 - Courses organized by other doctoral programmes, and other universities in Finland and abroad, when suitable

 - Scientific congresses in Finland and abroad, maximum 8 cp